K4liber/consistent_importing/README.md

 ## Outline

-I. Why do we care?
+### I. Why should we care?
 (1 minute)

 1. Consistency: not repeating same questions in CRs
-2. Can imports structure impact project architecture?
+2. Is there something more in the proper importing than just a consistency?
-    - Is there something more in the proper importing than just a consistency?
+    - imports structure impact on a project architecture

-II.
+### II.
 Creating a modular structure (10 minutes)

 1. Python module
     - Any python file (`.py`) is a module